sytabaresa/kingly/README.md

 modifying the state chart library (open/closed principle):

 - entry and exit actions
-  - decorating action factories (cf. the [multi-step workflow demo repo](https://github.com/brucou/cycle-state-machine-demo))
+  - decorating action factories : entry actions are already implemented and will be documented in a future version of the library.
+Examples can be found in the []test directory](https://github.com/brucou/state-transducer/blob/master/test/entry-actions.specs.js).
 - logging/tracing/monitoring
   - achieved through decorating both guards and action factories
 - contract checking (preconditions, postconditions and probably invariants - to be investigated) for both states and transitions
   - can be done by inserting in first position extra guards which either fail or throw, and decorating exising guards
-- starting with a specific control state and extended state
+- overriding initial control state and extended state
   - can be achieved by modifying the `INIT` transition (by contract there is exactly one such transition) and the `initial_extended_state`; and leaving everything else intact

-Note that these extensions more often than not would perform effects (logs, ...), meaning that the order of application becomes significant in general.
-The practical consequences of this are to be investigated further at a later point.
+Note that some extensions may perform effects (logs, ...), meaning that the order of evaluation and application of operations would then become significant in general.
+Extension performing effects should only be used in development.

 Equipped with a history of inputs and the corresponding history of outputs, it is also possible to do property-based testing (for instance checking that a pattern in a sequence of outputs occurs only when a pattern occurs in the matching sequence of inputs).

-These extensions are useful to check/test the **design** of the automata, i.e. checking that the automata which acts as modelization of requirements indeed satisfies the requirements.
-When sufficient confidence is acquired, those extensions can be safely removed.
+Some extensions may be useful to check/test the **design** of the automata, i.e. checking that the automata which acts as modelization of requirements indeed satisfies the requirements.
+When sufficient confidence is acquired, those extensions can be safely removed or deactivated.

 # Visualization tools
 We have included two helpers for visualization of the state transducer :